Varroa Chemical Treatments (UK) – Types, Timing & Safe Use

 | Mid-winter | Little or no brood (often) | More mites are on adult bees and easier to reach | Some keepers use a suitable winter approach (label first) |

-If you want a month-by-month framework that sits alongside this, see Year in the Apiary and the printable planners on the Downloads page.
+If you want a month-by-month framework that sits alongside this, see Year in the Apiary, especially August and September, and the printable planners on the Downloads page.
+For a shed-friendly summary, pair this page with the downloadable guides and your own medicine record sheets.

 Resistance and Rotation (Why Variety Matters)